-Explanation of Routes to Getting Your Book Published by Ron Kurtus - Succeed in Self-Publishing.
-Key words: major publishing house, advance, distributed, sold, public, vanity press, ego, business, promotion, royalty, profit, School for Champions.
+Key words: Fiction writing, published, major publishing house, advance, distributed, sold, public, vanity press, ego, business, promotion, royalty, profit, Ron Kurtus, School for Champions.
 Copyright © Restrictions

-The routes to getting published include going through a publishing house that invests their money to print and distribute your book, paying a self-publishing or vanity book service to publish your book, or starting your own publishing business.
+The routes to getting published include going through a publishing house that invests their money to print and distribute your book, paying a self-publishing service to publish your book, or starting your own publishing business.

 You can weigh the pros and cons of each and select your choice of a route to follow.

 - What is involved in starting a publishing business?